Skip to main content

 (f) To consider all other matters that may aid in the disposition of the contested case.

-(4) The administrative law judge who conducts the prehearing conference shall prepare, and cause to be served upon the parties or their representatives, not less than 14 days in advance of hearing, an order summarizing the results of the conference specifically covering each of the items stated in this rule and R 792.10114.
-The summary of results controls the subsequent course of the contested case unless modified at or before the hearing by the tribunal to prevent manifest injustice.
+(4) The administrative law judge who conducts the prehearing conference shall prepare, and cause to be served upon the parties or their attorneys or authorized representatives, not less than 14 days in advance of hearing, an order summarizing the results of the conference specifically covering each of the items stated in this rule and R 792.10114.
+The order controls the subsequent course of the contested case unless modified at or before the hearing by the tribunal to prevent manifest injustice.

-(5) When a contested case is ready for prehearing as determined by the tribunal, the clerk shall schedule the contested case for a prehearing conference at a time and place to be designated by the tribunal or shall place the contested case on a prehearing general call.
+(5) When a contested case is ready for a prehearing conference, the tribunal shall schedule the contested case for a prehearing conference at a date and time to be designated by the tribunal or place the contested case on a prehearing general call.

-(6) Notice of the date, time, and place of the prehearing conference shall be provided to the parties not less than 28 days before the date of the prehearing conference, unless otherwise provided by the tribunal.
+(6) If a prehearing conference is scheduled, notice of the date and time of the prehearing conference and the manner for the conducting of the prehearing conference, including, but not limited to, by telephone, by video conference, or in-person, must be provided to the parties not less than 28 days before the date of the prehearing conference, unless otherwise ordered by the tribunal.

-(7) The clerk shall send notice of the prehearing general call and scheduling order to all parties whose case is placed on the prehearing general call not less than 28 days before the commencement of the prehearing general call, unless otherwise ordered by the tribunal.
-The notice shall set forth the time period in which the prehearing conference will be held and the dates for the filing and exchange of valuation disclosures, prehearing statements, and the closure of discovery.
+(7) If a contested case is placed on a prehearing general call, notice of the prehearing general call must be provided to the parties not less than 28 days before the commencement of the prehearing general call, unless otherwise ordered by the tribunal.
+The notice must set forth the time period in which the prehearing conference will be held and the dates for the submission of valuation disclosures, prehearing statements, and the closure of discovery.

 R 792.10249 Stipulations.

-Rule 249.
-A consent judgment may be entered upon submission of a stipulation with appropriate fee, if the stipulation is signed by all parties or their attorneys or authorized representatives and the stipulation is found to be acceptable to the tribunal.
-The stipulation shall be on a form made available by the tribunal or shall be in a written form that is in substantial compliance with the tribunal’s form.
+(d) It is found to be acceptable to the tribunal.
+The stipulation must be on a form made available by the tribunal or in a written form that is in substantial compliance with the tribunal’s form.

 R 792.10251 Hearings.

 Rule 251.
-(1) When a contested case is ready for hearing, the clerk shall schedule the matter for a hearing at a time and place to be designated by the tribunal.
-The clerk shall send notice of the time, date, and place of a hearing to all parties or their attorneys or authorized representatives not less than 28 days before the hearing, unless otherwise provided by the tribunal.
+(1) When a contested case is ready for hearing, the tribunal shall issue a notice of hearing.
+The notice of hearing must indicate the date, time, and video link for the conducting of a hearing by video conference or the date, time, and location of the hearing for the conducting of a hearing in-person, as designated by the tribunal.
+The tribunal shall send the notice of hearing to the parties or their attorneys or authorized representatives not less than 28 days before the date of the hearing, unless otherwise ordered by the tribunal.

 (2) The tribunal may, on motion or its own initiative, adjourn a hearing.